BIGJRA/BIGJRA.github.io/rejuv.md

 -   Make sure you buy Metal Powder and magnets here!!
 We still have a quest from a few episodes ago that requires them.
-Also, buy a bunch of Blast Powder - we’ll need at least one when we return.
+Also, buy a bunch of Blast Powder - we'll need at least one when we return.

 -   Head to the east, then up and to the left to fight the Thief from earlier.
 Beat him and get *Family Portrait!*

--   Directly east, you’ll find:
+-   Directly east, you'll find:

 ZCell 081: The Underground